 Masterclasses with guitarists Phillip de Fremery, Sergio & Odair Assad, Eliot Fisk, Oscar Ghiglia, Elena Papandreou

 Jazz studies with Yusef Lateef, Marty Ehrlich, Mark Dresser

 My students include: children, ages 5 and up; teens; undergraduate and graduate students; and adults of all ages.

 I welcome: beginners; intermediate players looking for guidance and direction; and advanced or professional players seeking to expand their music-making.

 My students play: nylon-string classical guitar, electric guitar, and steel-string acoustic guitar.

 My students have gone on to study music at the conservatory level and pursue professional careers in music.

 I encourage all students (and parents of younger students) to think about and express their musical interests and goals.
-What makes you excited about music?
-Is there a style of music you're most interested in?
-Or particular artists whose music you'd be thrilled to learn?
+What music thrills you?
+What would you love to be able to play?
+What artists inspire you?
 Would you like to play music with others?
 How much practice time can you put toward your goals, whatever they may be?